 First Friday

-The first Friday of each month, from 5:00 pm to 11:00 pm the main street through downtown is closed to traffic, and the shops stay open later.
+The first Friday of each month, from 5:00 pm to 11:00 pm the main street through downtown is closed to traffic, and the shops stay open later than normal.
 There are food trucks, musicians, and vendors set up throughout the downtown area.
 There is a free concert at the Palace Theater, and The Queen Theatre shows a popular movie for the adult crowd.

 We attended the August 2nd First Friday event.
 Unfortunately, we misjudged the popularity of the feature film that evening.
 Top Gun sold out through online ticket sales before the box office opened.